DrakkarRyu/Academlo-Library/README.md

 ### Endpoints

-You can see all the urls or endpoint with this URI " http://127.0.0.1:8000/api/schema/swagger-ui/"
+You can see all the urls or endpoint with this URL " http://127.0.0.1:8000/api/schema/swagger-ui/"

 For to start the api first you need to make and superuser with the follow command ```py manage.py createsuperuser ``` after that you need to open